JonShort/ieup/README.md

 - If not already running, run `vagrant up`
 - Navigate to `Network > tools`
 - Run `setup-winrm.bat` as administrator
+- Note - all winrm commands should be run as administrator

 ## Adding chocolately & puppet
 These steps should be done after [accessing shared folders](#accessing-shared-folders)